orbitjs/orbitjs-site/src/v0.15/guide/coordination.md

 ### Event logging strategies

-An event logging strategy can be applied to observe events on sources.
-By default, all events will be logged on all sources registered to a coordinator:
+An event logging strategy can be applied to log events on all sources to the console.
+By default, all events will be logged on all sources registered to a
+coordinator:

 ```javascript
 import { EventLoggingStrategy } from '@orbit/coordinator';